HenryLHH/hhlin-academic/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 I am a senior undergraduate student at the Dept. of Control Science & Engineering, Zhejiang University.
-Since I was enrolled in Robotics track in my Sophomore year, I've been working on some related research topics in AI & Robotics.
 I've working at ZJU BME Lab, advised by professor Li Guang.
 I further extend my work in field of representation learning during my remote intern with Ph.D.
 Shao Huajie from CS@UIUC.
-Now I am working on an interesting workshop related to autonomous driving with both time series analysis and representation learning.
+Now I am working on a NIPS workshop related to autonomous driving with both time series analysis and representation learning.

 I was admitted to the CSST research program this summer at the University of California, Los Angeles (UCLA), which has been unfortunately suspended due to the outbreak of COVID-19.

 I take an active part in Mathematical Modeling Competition.
 I received Finalist Prize (2% among 20,000+ teams) this year in Interdisciplinary Contest in Modeling (ICM).

 I am applying for a a Ph.D./MS program this fall.
+You may check in my {{< staticref "https://drive.google.com/file/d/1eolZzPNGJS-zb31B2uaAC3GMhQCTY-Pv/view?usp=sharing" "newtab" >}}CV{{< /staticref >}} for further information.